SharwinA/TSF-GRIP-SEP2022/Prediction using Decision Tree/README.md

 **Dataset -** https://bit.ly/3kXTdox

 ## Solution
 Decision Tree Classifier was used to classify the classes according to the right class.
 A tree plot was used to understand the structure of the Decision Tree algorithm.
-Random Test values were given to the model expect the data points from the dataset to predict the class.
+Random Test values were given to the model except for the data points from the dataset to predict the class.
 Accuracy score was used to provide the efficiency of the model.